Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

-It has long been argued~\cite{barlow,simoncelli_olshausen} that natural stimulus statistics are the appropriate starting point for understanding the peripheral sensory systems -- in particular, for asking what neural encoders are useful for the stimuli \emph{experienced by the animal}.
-We use as stimuli calibrated luminance images from the database of Tka\v{c}ik \emph{et al.}~\cite{tkacik_images}.
 It is worth noting that images of natural scenes (as one might collect with a digital camera in, say, a forest) have statistical properties that differ markedly from purely random white-noise images.
-Much theoretical and empirical work has investigated these properties~\cite{jz_pfau,stephens_image_statmech,ruderman97,ruderman_scaling,hsiao}.
+Much theoretical and empirical work has investigated these properties~\cite{simoncelli_olshausen,barlow,jz_pfau,stephens_image_statmech,ruderman97,ruderman_scaling,hsiao}.
 Of particular note are the rich correlation structure, and the power-law power spectra: natural images have autocorrelation functions (Fourier transform of the power spectra) that decrease with distance~\cite{ruderman_scaling}, in a manner that is surprisingly independent of the occlusion property of objects in those images~\cite{hsiao, jz_pfau}.
 By drawing groups of pixels (Fig.~2) with variable spacing $d$, we vary the level of correlation between stimulus values.
 Since luminance (or photon count) is non-negative, but can be arbitrarily large, this distribution is skewed (Fig.~2C).
-This skew is not unique to luminance data: the distribution of membrane potentials in rat auditory cortical neurons is skewed~\cite{deweese_zador}, a feature that could arise from even modest synchrony in pooled inputs~\cite{deweese_zador}.
-Furthermore, the spike-count distribution in dichotomized Gaussian models of population activity is similarly skewed~\cite{macke}.

 For the natural image luminance stimuli, we find that triplet interactions indeed confer a coding advantage.
 For $N=10$ cells, this is a $5$ --- $10 \%$ improvement in MI compared to the optimized purely pairwise encoder (Figs. 3B,D).
 The advantage is largest for close-by sampled pixels (small $d$), and at relatively low values of $\beta$ (i.e., relatively unreliable neurons).
 Natural images have rich beyond-pairwise statistics~\cite{simoncelli_olshausen}.
 Is that why triplet interactions improve encoding for natural image stimuli?
 No: repeating these optimization experiments using linear mixtures of variables from skewed Pearson-system marginal distributions as stimuli, we also observed that triplet interactions improved coding (data not shown).
-These results, combined with those for Gaussian stimuli, suggest that, in the case of skewed stimulus distributions, triplet interactions can improve coding performance.
+These results support our analytical findings that, in the case of skewed stimulus distributions, triplet interactions can improve coding performance.